 rake s at this stage, you will notice that the terminal only contains unicorn logs, request logs are missing.
 That is because Rails writes log to a file instead of

 STDOUT by default.
 Adding the following lines in

 Multiple IO Logs

-Right now Rails only support assigning one logger in configuration.
-If the desire is to log Unicorn and Rails log to both STDOUT and file, a custom mulitple stream writer is required.
-Here's how you can achieve it.
+Rails only support assigning one logger in the configuration.
+If the desire is to log Unicorn and Rails log to both STDOUT and file, a custom multiple stream writer is required.
+Here’s how you can achieve it.
 The following example shows an improved

 MultipleIO writer class.